DesigningOpenInnovation/Project08/README.md

 You can co create your own styles by combining the different items available online.
 Others can comment on your designed outfit.
 It can also have a phot hub where you post pictures of your self in the dresses you bought using this service.

 Give up from old - get a new one!

+I like the idea with the outfits virtual market! :)